amarendar04/UK/IDTACW1/IDTA_CW1_Final_Report.md

 ## Student No: [Your Student Number]

-INTRODUCTION
+## INTRODUCTION

-This coursework analyzes mental health among working professionals using the Depression Professional Dataset containing 4,000 records with 14 attributes.
-These attributes capture workplace and lifestyle factors affecting mental wellbeing, including work pressure, job satisfaction, sleep patterns, and financial stress.
+This coursework examines the mental health of working personal.
+Here we use the Depression Professional Dataset that has 4000 records and 14 attributes.
+Attributes like Workplace and lifestyle are included.
+These attributes shows affect on mental health that also includes job satisfaction, work pressure and financial relief.

-The dataset is complete with no missing values.
-It includes eight numerical variables (Age, Work Pressure, Job Satisfaction, Sleep Duration, Dietary Habits, Suicidal Thoughts frequency, Work Hours, Financial Stress) and six categorical variables (Name, Gender, Profession, Degree, Family Mental Health History, Depression status).
+The dataset includes eight numerical variables and six categorical variables.
+It is clean and good for model creation.
+The eight numerical variables are Age, Work Pressure, Job Satisfaction, Sleep Duration, Dietary Habits, Suicidal Thoughts frequency, Work Hours, Financial Stress and the six categorical variables include Name, Gender, Profession, Degree, Family Mental Health History, Depression status.

-My analysis goals were to identify key depression risk factors, build accurate prediction models, understand variable interactions, discover risk factor patterns, and group professionals by mental health profiles.
-I completed five tasks: descriptive analytics, classification using three algorithms, regression analysis, association rule mining, and clustering to identify professional groups.
+Here we completed the required tasks that include descriptive analytics, classification, association rule mining, regression analysis, and clustering to identify professional groups.
+The goal of our analysis is to identify the key depression risk factors, build accurate prediction models, understand variable correlations, discover risk patterns, and group professionals by their mental health profiles.

-## Table of Contents

-- INTELLIGENT DATA ANALYTICS
-- INTRODUCTION
-- TASK 1: DESCRIPTIVE ANALYTICS
-  - 1. INTRODUCTION
-  - 2. DATA PREPARATION AND ATTRIBUTE IDENTIFICATION
-  - 3. NUMERICAL ATTRIBUTE SUMMARY
-  - 4. CATEGORICAL ATTRIBUTE SUMMARY
-  - 5. VISUALIZATIONS
-  - 6. SUMMARY & LINK FORWARD
-- TASK 2: CLASSIFICATION
-  - 1. INTRODUCTION TO TASK
-  - 2. DATA PREPARATION & ENCODING
-  - 3. DESCRIPTION OF ALGORITHMS USED
-  - 4. MODEL TRAINING & EVALUATION METRICS
-  - 5. COMPARISON OF ALGORITHMS
-  - 6. SUMMARY & LINK FORWARD
-- TASK 3: REGRESSION
-  - 1. INTRODUCTION TO TASK
-  - 2. DATA PREPARATION
-  - 3. REGRESSION ALGORITHMS APPLIED
-  - 4. EVALUATION METRICS
-  - 5. COMPARISON OF MODELS
-  - 6. SUMMARY
-- TASK 4: ASSOCIATION RULE MINING
-  - 1. INTRODUCTION
-  - 2. DATA PREPARATION
-  - 3. APRIORI ALGORITHM APPLICATION
-  - 4. GENERATED RULES & METRICS
-  - 5. INTERPRETATION OF RULES
-  - 6. SUMMARY
-- TASK 5: CLUSTERING
-  - 1. INTRODUCTION
-  - 2. DATA PREPARATION & SCALING
-  - 3. DETERMINING OPTIMAL CLUSTERS
-  - 4. K-MEANS RESULTS
-  - 5. AGGLOMERATIVE CLUSTERING RESULTS
-  - 6. COMPARISON OF ALGORITHMS
-  - 7. FINAL SUMMARY
-- OVERALL CONCLUSION
-- REFERENCES

 # TASK 1: DESCRIPTIVE ANALYTICS

 ## 1. Introduction

-The dataset contains 4,000 records with 14 attributes capturing workplace and lifestyle factors.
-Eight numerical variables include Age, Work Pressure, Job Satisfaction, Sleep Duration, Dietary Habits, Suicidal Thoughts frequency, Work Hours, and Financial Stress.
-Six categorical variables cover Name, Gender, Profession, Degree, Family Mental Health History, and Depression status.
+The dataset capturs the workplace and lifestyle factors that contains 4,000 records and 14 attributes.
+The eight numerical variable include Age, Work Pressure, Job Satisfaction, Sleep Duration, Dietary Habits, Suicidal Thoughts Frequency, Work Hours, and Financial Stress. the six categorical variables include cover name, Gender, Profession, Degree, Family Mental Health History,and Depression Status.

-With no missing values, I performed complete analysis.
-Descriptive statistics reveal distributions while visualizations show relationships between depression and key predictors like sleep patterns, work pressure, financial burden, and family history.
+We performed complete analysis with no missing values.
+Visualizations show relationships between depression and key predictors like sleep patterns, work pressure, financial burden, and family history where as Descriptive statistics reveal distributions.

 ## 2. Data Preparation and Attribute Identification

-The data had no missing values, requiring no preprocessing.
-Numerical attributes include workplace metrics (Work Pressure, Job Satisfaction, Work Hours on 1-5 scales) and lifestyle indicators (Sleep Duration hours, Dietary Habits, Financial Stress).
-Categorical variables cover demographics (Gender, Profession, Degree) and mental health indicators (Family History, Suicidal Thoughts, Depression status).
+The Data required no preprocessing as it had no missing values.
+The numerical attributes include workplace metrics like work pressure, job satisfaction, work hours on 1-5 scales and lifestyle indicators like sleep duration hours, dietary habits, financial stress.
+Categorical variables cover demographics like gender, profession, degree and mental health indicators like family history, suicidal thoughts, depression status.

 **Code Implementation:**